 The deadline by which a station is required to file its license renewal application is determined by the state in which the station is licensed.
-Attachment A contains a state-by-state list of license renewal application filing dates and license expiration dates.
-Importantly, a station must begin airing pre-filing announcements two months prior to its filing date.
-After filing its license renewal application, a station must also air post-filing announcements for three months.
-Section II of this memorandum provides detailed guidance on how stations must provide the required pre- and post-filing announcements, the specific text to be used, and sample statements for certifying compliance with the public announcement requirements (Attachments B-F).
+Attachment A contains a state-by-state list of license renewal application filing dates and license expiration dates.2 After filing its license renewal application, a station must air post-filing announcements for one month.3 Pre-filing announcements are no longer required.4 Section II of this memorandum provides detailed guidance on the required post-filing announcements, the specific text required, and sample statements for certifying compliance with the public announcement requirements (Attachments B-E).

-In previous renewal cycles, the license renewal application form was filed using the FCC's CDBS electronic filing system.
-Now, however, as part of the FCC's ongoing migration of all radio applications from the CDBS platform to the Licensing Management System (LMS), the license renewal application must be filed electronically through the LMS platform using FCC Form 2100/Schedule 303-S ("Form 303-S").
-A sample copy of the Form 303-S from LMS is appended hereto as Attachment G, along with the FCC's instructions for the form and a worksheet for determining compliance with the Commission's radiofrequency (RF) exposure quidelines.
+The license renewal application must be filed electronically through the FCC's LMS platform using FCC Form 2100/Schedule 303-S ("Form 303-S").
+A sample copy of the Form 303-S from LMS is available at Attachment F, along with the FCC's instructions for the form.

-Although the appearance of the Form 303-S is different in LMS than in CDBS, the questions asked in the form are the same as in the last renewal cycle and generally require "Yes/No" certifications.
-These certifications cover the entire eight-year license term.
-For stations purchased in the midst of the preceding license term, your certification only covers the period for which you held the license.
+The Form 303-S is presented in primarily a "Yes/No" format, and requires licensees to certify as to their compliance with certain FCC regulatory requirements during the preceding eight-year license term.
+For stations purchased in the midst of the preceding license term, your certifications only cover the period of time for which you held the license.

-When you complete the application, you should only certify "Yes" to a question where you are certain that you have fully complied with the FCC's rules and policies addressed therein.
-Otherwise, you should answer "No" and provide an explanatory exhibit.
+Section III of this memorandum provides a brief summary of each certification required by the Form 303-S. When completing the application, only certify "Yes" to a question where you are certain that you have fully complied with the FCC's rules and policies.
+Otherwise, answer "No" and provide an explanatory exhibit.
 Note that a "No" response does not automatically preclude grant of your application.
 The Commission realizes that, over an eight-year span, licensees may make errors.
-Although a "No" certification can result in a fine, the penalty for a false certification is far greater.
+Although a "No" certification may result in a fine, the penalty for a false certification is far greater.
 The agency has fined broadcasters thousands of dollars for making inaccurate certifications.